As with all review-caps, MAJOR SPOILERS AHEAD. You’ve been warned.

 And then there’s the obligatory testimony of the non-believer characters like Mike Colter’s Tommy, who swears he heard a voice telling him where to find John.
 He has to start opening his mind up to the possibility of God when he realizes it wasn’t the voice of any of the guys he was there with.
 And the doctors, who make note of the incredible circumstances and how John’s case wasn’t like anything they had ever seen or even heard of.
 We finish up with the rundown on how the Smiths are doing now, more inspirational feel-good music plays, and we roll the credits.

 Breakthrough is my first time seeing a “faith-based” flick in the theater.
 I’m not a particularly religious person (even though I was raised Catholic), so I’m not about to pay to be preached at for 90 minutes.
-But one thing I’ll say about Breakthrough is that apart from some cringe-worthy dialogue and tear-inducing scenes that felt a tad manipulative, the flick doesn’t bludgeon you with the Bible or make you feel less-than for not being religious.
+But one thing I’ll say about Breakthrough is that apart from some cringe-worthy dialogue and tear-inducing scenes that feel a tad manipulative, the flick doesn’t bludgeon you with the Bible or make you feel less-than for not being religious.
 There’s actually some very good character work with the central roles, showing that even though they’re devout people, they’re not perfect – in fact, they’re refreshingly flawed.
 So there’s some good writing going on in the story, which is amplified by excellent casting choices and Roxann Dawson’s solid direction.
 So while it is a shame that the flick doesn’t fire on all cylinders, I would say that Breakthrough definitely shows the faith-based genre starting to come into its own.

 Directed by: Roxann Dawson